paglobal/augmented-tabflow/README.md

 - implement recently closed tab groups feature
 - implement import from session
-- experiment with closing window on session switch

 ### Important

+- show tab group tree at the right time after session switch
 - implement ability to sort sessions alphabetically or by date added
 - fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
 - always show ungrouped in the "move to session dialog" for tabs